-1.6 The WNP has been prepared in accordance with the revised NPPF published in July 2021, which states at paragraphs 29 and 30:
+1.7 The WNP has been prepared in accordance with the revised NPPF published in July 2021, which states at paragraphs 29 and 30:

 'Neighbourhood planning gives communities the power to develop a shared vision for their area.
 Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
-Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies (Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area).
+Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies.